Skip to Content Skip to Sitemap

 All the bathroom modern conveniences are present in the house.
 (Inside) toilet, electric water heating tank, shower, sink.

-Due to the electric wiring previously mentioned, it is advisable to only have the water boiler switched on in advance of wanting a hot shower, otherwise a tiny amount of electric current can pass through any metal associated with the water system.
+Due to the electric wiring previously mentioned, it is advisable to only have the water boiler switched on in advance of wanting a hot shower, otherwise a tiny amount of electric current might pass through any metal associated with the water system.
 It's the equivalent to a static electric shock that you might get from a balloon.
+Though nobody that has stayed or house-sitted has ever had a problem.

 We ourselves find it more convenient in the summer to just put a tub of water in the sun and shower using this, basically a crude solar shower.
 It's really nice to shower outside amongst the fresh air and all the greenery.